PrestaShop/docs/src/content/1.7/modules/concepts/doctrine/how-to-handle-multi-lang-doctrine-entitiy.md

     }

     // Usually we should also persist the QuoteLang entities, but since we setup the cascading persist in the Quote
-    // entity it is not necessary here, this action allows the entity manager to be aware of this new entity
+    // entity it is not necessary here, this action allows the entity manager to be aware of this new entity.
     $entityManager->persist($quote);
 }